 Staff Chats take place on Tuesdays at 12pm ET and explore new topics each week!

-This programming was made possible by The Center for Addiction Recovery Support (CARS).
-The Center for Addiction Recovery Support (CARS) is a national initiative dedicated to strengthening recovery ecosystems by providing technical assistance, training, and innovative resources to support individuals in recovery.
+This programming was made possible by the Center for Addiction Recovery Support (CARS), a national SAMHSA-funded initiative dedicated to advancing recovery support nationwide.
+CARS provides training, technical assistance, and innovative resources for individuals, organizations, and institutions supporting recovery.

-As a strategic partner organization, the Association of Recovery in Higher Education (ARHE) collaborates with CARS to expand technical assistance, best practices, and institutional guidance for collegiate recovery programs (CRPs).
-This partnership ensures that higher education institutions receive the tools and expertise needed to build, sustain, and grow recovery-supportive environments on their campuses.
+As a partner organization, the Association of Recovery in Higher Education (ARHE) partners with CARS to expand technical assistance, best practices, and institutional guidance for collegiate recovery programs (CRPs).
+Together, we are equipping higher education institutions with the tools and expertise needed to build, sustain, and grow recovery-supportive environments on their campuses.

 Center for Addiction Recovery Support logo